ci-lab-cz/easydock/README.md

 ### Notes

 - These two parts of the pipeline allows to create a DB and reuse it for docking with different proteins/settings/etc.
-- There is also a script `make_clean_copy` which creates a copy of an existing DB removing all docking data to use it for docking with different proteins/settings/etc
+- There is also a script `make_clean_copy` which creates a copy of an existing DB removing all docking data to use it for docking with different proteins/settings/etc.
-- Protonation with MolGpKa will run on a single cpu, that can be slow for large databases.
-This may be solved with more intelligent model loading depending on available device (cpu or gpu) and possible parallel execution
+- Protonation with MolGpKa will run in a single cpu mode, but it will use 25-50% of available cores.

 ## Examples